SASA: a SimulAtor of Self-stabilizing Algorithms

 the necessary modules to run an interactive session with rdbg

-be prompted with the possibility to reuse this session.
+without arguments), you will be prompted with the possibility to

 Enter one of the following key (the first is the default one): [] #use "rdbg-session.ml" (2/11/2020: rdbg -o ring.rif -sut sasa ring.d[...]) [c] create a fresh session [q] quit